KeithLin724/Book-To-Comics-Client/README.md

     ![image](/assets/Transformer.png)

-    For more information about transformer, please visit: https://arxiv.org/abs/1706.03762
+    > For more information about transformer, please visit: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)

 ### Stable diffusion
 - #### What is Stable diffusion?